jtpereyda/ezoutlet/CONTRIBUTING.rst

 1. Verify tests pass.

-2. Use check-manifest to verify that no files are missing:
+2. Use check-manifest_ to verify that no files are missing:
   ::

-      pip install check-manifest
       check-manifest

 3. Use :code:`git status` to verify that no superfluous files are present to be included in the source distribution.